keelancook/notebook/_notes/Things not to do on your personal website.md

 ---
-title: Things Not to Do on Your Personal Website
+title: Things not to do on your personal website
 author: Keelan Cook
 created: 2021-08-23
 season: winter